Home » How To » How to Turn Off SmartScreen Filter in Windows 10

 SmartScreen Filter causing problems with programs and websites?
 Here is how to disable or turn off SmartScreen Filter in Windows 10.

 For a long time now, Windows has had a pretty helpful security feature called SmartScreen Filter.
-It is part of the Windows Defender suite and enabled by default.
-One of the main tasks of SmartScreen Filter is to protect you from malicious websites and links.
+It is part of the Microsoft Defender (formerly, Windows Defender) suite and enabled by default.
+The main task of the SmartScreen Filter is to protect your computer from malicious websites and links.
 It can automatically flag, warn, and block malicious and suspicious activities on your computer.
 For example, suppose someone sent you a malware or phishing link, and you clicked on it.
-In that case, the SmartScreen filter will automatically block it to protect you from potential adverse effects link malware infections, phishing attacks, etc.
+In that case, the SmartScreen filter will automatically block it to protect you from potential adverse effects, such as malware infections and phishing attacks.

 Generally, SmartScreen Filter works silently in the background, and most users never need to worry about it.
-However, there might be situations where SmartScreen is blocking legitimate websites, links, or programs.
-In that case, you can disable SmartScreen Filter, either temporarily or permanently, just so that you can use the website or program as needed.
+However, there may be situations where SmartScreen blocks legitimate websites, links, or programs.
+In that case, you can disable SmartScreen Filter, either temporarily or permanently, using the Windows Security tool, Group Policy, or directly in the Microsoft Edge browser.
+In this quick and easy guide, I will show you how to do it.
+Let’s get started.

-SmartScreen Filter is part of the App and Browser Control tool in Windows Security.
+SmartScreen Filter is part of the App and Browser Control module in Windows Security.
 You can easily disable it from there.
 Here is how.

 1. Press the Start key on your keyboard.